Balonne Shire Council is encouraging all residents to make their homes and gardens a mosquito-free zone by taking some simple and practical steps

 · Store it - Store anything that can hold water under cover, including tyres, gardening equipment, toys, buckets, trailers, old appliances or boats.

 · Throw it – Throw out any rubbish lying around, including old palm fronds, unused containers and tyres.

 · Protection – Traditionally, mosquitoes are most active at dawn and dusk, although some species bite throughout the day.
 Apply repellents containing DEET or picaridin.
 Use mosquito netting over infant carriers, cribs and strollers.
-Install or repair window and door screens to keep mosquitos out.
-Mosquitos like to rest in dark places, so wear light clothing, long sleeves, pants, socks and shoes when mosquitos are most active.
+Install or repair window and door screens to keep mosquitoes out.
+Mosquitoes like to rest in dark places, so wear light clothing, long sleeves, pants, socks and shoes when mosquitoes are most active.

 Small amounts of water can breed large numbers of mosquitoes under the right conditions.
 Contact us if you have concerns about mosquitoes and their breeding areas.

 At their peak September to May, however breeding does occur all year round.

 - Use repellent containing DEET if you are outside.

 - Wear long-sleeve shirts and trousers, light colours are best.

 - Check around the home for any containers holding water and empty them.

 - Check items such as BBQ covers which may be holding water.